Luffier/ladderr/README.md

 ## How to use

 - Install [Python 3](https://www.python.org/downloads/) (make sure to check `Add python.exe to PATH` during installation.
 Afterwards, you'll have to restart your session or PC).
-- Install custom protocol handler by double clicking `ladderr.reg` (can be easily removed with `uninstall-ladderr.reg`).
+- Install the custom protocol handler by double clicking `ladderr.reg` (can be easily removed with `uninstall-ladderr.reg`).
 - Install the userscript from [openuserjs](https://openuserjs.org/scripts/luffier/Ladderr), [greasyfork](https://greasyfork.org/scripts/479135-ladderr) or directly from this repo.
 - Configure the root path mapping in the script settings menu.

 ## What's next

 - Add `Open` and `Open containing folder` for the `Content` tab.
-- Fix problems with torrents containing whitespaces
+- Fix problems with torrents containing whitespaces or non-ASCII characters
-- Drop Python dependency (I don't know if it's, in theory, VB could be used; any help would be appreciated)
+- Drop Python dependency (I don't know if it's possible, in theory, VB could be used; any help would be appreciated)
-- Linux support (low priority; any help would be appreciated)
+- Linux support (low priority as I don't use it daily; any help would be appreciated)

 ## Limitations

 - If your Web UI uses HTTP, it will open a new tab and ask for permission.
 For a more seamless experience, use HTTPS (if your server is local, look up self-signed certs with mkcert)
 - Only works in Windows.
-- File paths containing whitespaces may not work
+- File paths containing whitespaces or non-ASCII characters may not work

 ## Security concerns